OudomMunint/Benchmark/README.md

-# Benchmark (.NET 9)
+﻿# Benchmark (.NET 9)

 - An OS-agnostic C# console application that displays system specs then lets you run benchmarks on your system.
+- This program attempts to test variours aspects of your system such as CPU, Memory and IO.
 - This program will attempt to get your CPU,RAM & GPU specs.
 - You can run a Hashing benchmark with MD5, SHA256 and SHA512.
-- Or an intensive CPU benchmark.
+- Or an intensive CPU benchmark that computes prime numbers & matrix multiplication.
-- Or an encrypt/decrypt benchmark (May need admin privileges)
+- Or a large dataset encryption/decryption benchmark (May need admin privileges)
 - Using <a href="https://github.com/dotnet/BenchmarkDotNet"> `BenchmarkDotNet` </a>, `SharpDX`, `NvAPIWrapper` and `Hardware.info`

+# Test suite
+🔢 Integer Performance – Prime number computation.
+🧮 Floating-Point Performance – Matrix multiplication.
+🔐 Cryptographic Performance – AES encryption and hashing with SHA-256, SHA-512, MD5.
+💾 Memory Performance – 16GB dataset encryption operation.
+⚡ Multithreading & Parallelism – Parallelized workloads.

 # Maintenance